What is this?

 (ste)radians

-Technically, rad and sr are defined as mm and m2m2 respectively.
+Technically, rad and sr are defined as and respectively.
 This means that they are dimensionless, but they are still treated as units in this calculator.
 If they were treated as they are defined, they would be simplified to 1, which would be misleading.

 K vs °C